 Developer: Tamtex Publisher: Irem Released: 1991 Genre: Action

 First things first, the graphics.
-Metal Storm isn’t often mentioned on lists of titles that pushed the NES the hardest.
+Metal Storm is not often mentioned on lists of titles that push the NES the hardest.
 But it absolutely deserves a spot.
 The NES did not support parallax scrolling natively, with most developers coming up with creative technical solutions later in the system’s life to enable the effect.
 Here every level has at least one layer of scrolling, with some even going two layers deep.
 The sensation of depth is nearly unparalleled on the system and is truly amazing.
 Especially as the game released in 1989!
-Now sadly the music is nearly completely forgettable but I suppose you can’t have everything.
+Now sadly the music is nearly completely forgettable but I suppose you cannot have everything.

 Despite the weirdness surrounding the gravity mechanic the game does an excellent job of easing you into it.
 There is a steady ramp up in complexity around its usage.
 Initially you can almost complete ignore it and it serves as a cool toy to play with.
 But soon it becomes mandatory as gates and lasers respond to your positioning.
 The later boss battles are both creative and tense.
 The stage five boss has three different forms with unique attacks.
 As the battle progresses it begins to rapidly switch between each, creating a madcap race to see who dies first.
 Stage six’s boss is a true test of your gravity flipping skill.
 There is no safe ground, meaning you’ll have to damage the bosses while also clamoring on top of each for safety.
 While this is an action game it is as far from Contra as you can possibly get.

 You’ll need expert skills if you ever hope to reach the end.
 Metal Storm is brutally hard but in a good way.
 While the game eases you into the gravity mechanic it will still cause random deaths.
 The later levels that allow you to exit both sides of the screen and can be hard to keep track of.
 The single hit deaths also make the game rough.
 This is a game that desperately needed a small life bar.
-You can find a shield but it also removes any weapons you’ve acquired.
-That’s a brutal trade-off.
+There is a shield but it also removes any weapons you have acquired.
+That is a brutal trade-off.
 The boss battles are some of the most intense on the NES and will require you to be a gravity flipping master by the end.
 I will say this; despite the high difficulty it never feels unfair unlike say Battletoads.
 It is always obvious how you died, even if you may not like it.

 In Closing